jlmucb/cloudproxy/src/README.md

 must have doxygen installed.
 It helps to have the dot tool (from graphviz) as well.
 Once these are installed, you can build the documentation as follows:

-    cd $SRC
-    doxygen build/Doxyfile
+    cd ${SRC} && doxygen build/Doxyfile

-This will produce html documentation in ${ROOT}/doc/html.
-See the file index.html to get started.
+This will produce html documentation in ${SRC}/doc/html.
+See index.html to get started.

 Testing